Jimmy-2/RecipeApp/README.md

 * - [ ] The 3rd tab will be a screen called searchCategoryFragment that allows the user to find recipes based on food categories.
 Clicking on any of the categories will lead to another screen called listCategoryFragment that will display a list of recipes based on the category.
 Will mostly follow the same layout as the searchRecipeFragment but without the search bar.
 * - [x] The 4th tab will be a screen called favoritesFragment.
 It will display a recyclerview populated with data from the favorites database.
 Users can also delete any of these items.
 * - [ ] Clicking on any of the recipes in favorites screen will lead to the recipeFragment for that recipe.
+* - [x] User sort their favorites list.
+Sort settings will be saved so when the user exits the app, the list will still be sorted the same way.
 * - [x] User can also add notes to recipes in their favorites list and edit/delete these notes,

 ### 2. Screen Archetypes